nautobot/nautobot/nautobot/docs/models/extras/role.md

 # Roles

 The Role model represents a role that can be assigned to a device, rack, virtual machine, IP address, VLAN, or prefix.
-Each role is identified by a unique name and has a slug, weight, color and contenttypes associated with it.
+Each role is identified by a unique name and has a slug, weight, color and content-types associated with it.

 ## Role Basics